-Traders are looking ahead to this week's signing of the interim U.S.-Chinese trade deal, which they hope will be a step toward ending a tariff war that threatens to drag down global economic growth.
+Traders looked ahead to this week's signing of an interim U.S.-Chinese trade deal, which they hope will be a step toward ending a tariff war that threatens to drag down global economic growth.

 Under the “Phase 1” trade pact due to be signed Thursday, Washington postponed planned tariff hikes and Beijing agreed to buy more American farm exports.

 Details have yet to be released.
-Economists warn key hurdles including Beijing's insistence that Washington roll back punitive tariffs on Chinese goods have yet to be resolved.
+Economists warn key hurdles including Beijing's insistence that Washington role back punitive tariffs on Chinese goods have yet to be resolved.

-ENERGY: Benchmark U.S. crude shed 2 cents to $59.02 per barrel in electronic trading on the New York Mercantile Exchange.
+ENERGY: Benchmark U.S. crude gained 1 cent to $59.05 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract lost 52 cents on Friday to close at $59.04.
-Brent crude, used to price international oils, lost 6 cents to $64.92 per barrel in London.
+Brent crude, used to price international oils, retreated 6 cents to $64.92 per barrel in London.
 It declined 39 cents the previous session to $64.98.